verrazzano/docs/content/en/docs/guides/migrate/install/oauth2-proxy/_index.md

 weight: 1
 draft: false
 ---
-This document shows you how to install OAuth2 Proxy on OCNE.

-## Overview

-The following is a guide of how to install OAuth2 Proxy, a reverse proxy that provides authentication with identity providers.
+This document shows you how to install [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/), a reverse proxy that provides authentication with identity providers.

 ## Install OAuth2 Proxy using Helm